7 Royal Icing Mistakes and How To Fix Them

 royal icing troubleshooting

-If you leave your decorated cookies in the oven too long, they will crack and explode as shown below.
+Just be careful that you don’t leave your decorated cookies in the oven too long, or they will crack and explode (shown in the image below).

 how to fix cracked royal icing